vladimirvivien/go4vl/README.md

 		}
 	}

-	cancel() // stop capture
+	stop() // stop capture
-	if err := device.StopStream(); err != nil {
-		log.Fatal(err)
-	}
 	fmt.Println("Done.")
 }
 ```

+> Read a detail walk-through about this example [here](./examples/capture0/README.md).

 ### Other examples
-The [./examples](./examples) directory contains additional examples including:
+The [./examples](./examples/README.md) directory contains additional examples including:

-* [device_info](./examples/device_info) - queries and prints devince information
+* [device_info](./examples/device_info/README.md) - queries and prints video device information
-* [webcam](./examples/webcam) - uses the v4l2 package to create a simple webcam that streams images from an attached camera accessible via a web page.
+* [webcam](./examples/webcam/README.md) - uses the v4l2 package to create a simple webcam that streams images from an attached camera accessible via a web page.

 ## Roadmap
-There is no defined roadmap.
-The main goal is to port as much functionlities as possible so that
+The main goal is to port as many functionalities as possible so that
 adopters can use Go to create cool video-based tools on platforms such as the Raspberry Pi.